jacksonh1/pairk/docs/getting_started.rst

     conservation_results.plot_conservation_mosaic(position=0)

-see the `usage <https://pairk.readthedocs.io/en/latest/usage.html>`_ page for more details on how to use pairk.
+see the `User Guide <https://pairk.readthedocs.io/en/latest/user_guide.html>`_ page for more details on how to use pairk.

 See our `tutorial notebook <https://github.com/jacksonh1/pairk/blob/main/demo/demo.ipynb>`_ for a notebook-based tutorial on how to use pairk.